tangowithcode/tango_with_django_2/manuscript/chapter14-bing.md

 To style the HTML, we have made use of Bootstrap [jumbotron](https://getbootstrap.com/docs/4.2/components/jumbotron/), [list groups](https://getbootstrap.com/docs/4.2/components/list-group/), and [forms](https://getbootstrap.com/docs/4.2/components/forms/).

+To render the title and summary correctly, we have used the `safe` and `escape` tags to inform the template that the `result.title` and `result.summary` should be rendered as is (i.e. as HTML).

 In the view code, in the next subsection, we will only pass through the results to the template, when the user issues a query.
-Initially, there will be not results to show.
+Initially, there will be no results to show.

 ### Adding the View
 With our search template added, we can then add the view that prompts the rendering of our template.
 Add the following `search()` view to Rango's `views.py` module.